iainctduncan/papers/source/features_usage.rst

 Sending Messages
 --------------------------------------------------------------------------------
-In addition to outputing messages via Max patch cables through the s4m object's outlets, the s4m object can also send messages directly to Max objects that have been given a Max **scripting name**.
+In addition to outputting messages via Max patch cables through the s4m object's outlets, the s4m object can also send messages directly to Max objects that have been given a Max **scripting name**.
 On instantiation, and additionally on receipt of a **scan** message, s4m objects iterate over all objects in the same patcher and recursively through